Stephen

 employed to extract gold and palladium from the leachate.
 The

-resulting loaded organic is then stripped with acidified thiourea
+resulting loaded organic is then stripped with acidified

-conventional extraction methods.
-This stripping yields a
+scrubbing stage of conventional extraction methods.
+This

-substantially yellow precipitate containing palladium along with a
+stripping yields a substantially yellow precipitate containing

-solution containing gold free of base metals which is obtained.
+palladium along with a solution containing gold free of base

-In this method, palladium is selectively separated from gold in a
+In this method, palladium is selectively separated from gold in

-stripping stage without the need to use conventional multiple
+a stripping stage without the need to use conventional multiple

 reagents.
-As described above, extraction of the precious metals by
+As described above, extraction of the precious metals

-is very time and energy saving.
+thus is very time and energy saving.

 One important enhanced feature of the present invention is that

-the employment of the disclosed extracting agent eliminates all of
+the employment of the disclosed extracting agent eliminates all

-instead of a plurality of extractants in the conventional mode of
+disclosed extractant instead of a plurality of extractants in

-the extraction process.
+the conventional mode of the extraction process.

 Still further, the disclosed extractant is reusable at least 15